An object that you use to access the code and resources in a bundle directory on disk, without needing to know the structure of the bundle.

-Before you can locate a resource, you must first specify the bundle containing that resource.
+Before you can locate a resource, you must first specify which bundle contains it.
 The

-NSBundle class has many methods for creating bundle objects, but the one you use most often is
+NSBundle class has many constructors, but the one you use most often is

 main.
 The main bundle represents the bundle directory that contains the currently executing code.
 So for an app, the main bundle object gives you access to the resources that shipped with your app.